Inzari: Environment

-Although Inzari has a very hot climate, the winters are cold.
-High winds are the most important weather element.
+Although Inzari has a very hot climate, the winters are cold, with high winds all year.

 Education

 Residents have lower than average literacy.
 The village has one high school for girls and one for boys.
 Primary schools include two for boys and two for girls.
 Two public English Medium schools are there.
 Mujahid Children's Academy, was the first public school to be known as an Ali Public School.

 Health

-One Basic Health Unit(BHU) Hospital is in the village.
-Thanks to People's Primary Healthcare Initiative (PPHI), NGOs such as UNICEF, WHO, BDN and other foreign aid supply the hospital with medicine and equipment.
+There is a Basic Health Unit (BHU) Hospital in the village.
+The People's Primary Healthcare Initiative (PPHI) allows NGOs such as UNICEF, WHO, BDN and other foreign aid to supply the hospital with medicine and equipment.